cfcv/CarRacing/README.md

 ### Modifications in the Observation and action state
 1. Gray observation: Originally the environment provides a 96x96x3 RGB image, with the gray observation wrapper the observation becomes a 84x84 grayscale iamge.
 In that way we can store more transitions in the replay buffer.

+1. Frame Stack: As the environment only provide a color image, the agent is not aware of it's velocity.
+Know the current velocity is important to estimate if we need to accelerato or brake in order to successifully complete curves.
+In the frame Stack wrapper the last 4 observations images are stacked so we can have implicitly the velocity information.

 ### Clipped Action space and Entropy coefficient

 ### Table of results